 These self-statements are not required but are helpful to the reviewing bodies if they direct the reviewers' attention to the candidate's most significant work and the current direction of scholarly activities; simple enumeration of material evident in the file does not materially assist the review process and should be avoided.
-Accuracy of the self-statement is the responsibility of the candidate.
+The candidate should provide context around a book chapter that is submitted in accordance with the book chapter accommodation described in section 5 (Review Criteria) Accuracy of the self-statement is the responsibility of the candidate.
 If there are discrepancies between facts stated on the self-statement and the review file (or eFilePlus snapshot), the reviewing bodies will defer to the snapshot as the true/accurate record.
 Self-statements in quinquennial reviews and merit files are limited to a two- page maximum.
 Advancements to Professor VI, Professor Above-Scale, within Professor Above Scale, promotions, career reviews, reappointments, and appraisals are not limited in length.
 Candidates are encouraged not to exceed five-pages in length when submitting self-statements for on campus review process.
 However, there is no page limit on self-statements sent to external reviewers.